 In addition to the Discovery Center offering a variety of free days throughout the year, we also offer free memberships and camp and field trip scholarships through donor support.
 Thanks to a grant from United Way and the Predators Foundation, our Mobile Education Program provides outreach to Title I schools each week.

 Thanks to Nissan Foundation, we offer cultural free days each year to educate the community about their neighbors.
 These days include Martin Luther King Jr. Day, Chinese New Year, Discover India Day, Hispanic Heritage Day, and Holiday Open House.
 For our non-English speaking guests, we offer translation devices available at the front desk.
 Staff are equipped to answer FAQs asked in Spanish.

 Public Programs are held each afternoon, and several times daily during the summer.
 These are included with your admission and available to guests of all ages and ability levels.
-You can visit the Programs & Events page of our website for specific details regarding the weekly activities for each program, or you can contact a Visitor’s Service Coordinator, for more information.
+You can visit the Programs or Special Events pages of our website for specific details regarding the weekly activities for each program, or you can contact Madden Purcell for more information.
 We invite all guests to participate in these programs and are happy to make accommodations when possible.